pivotal-customer0/glb-documentation/Delivery-Kit/GSLB_PCF.md

 2. You must create site-specific DNS A records that point to the API endpoint of each your site installations, i.e. "api.sys.site-a.pcflab.net".
 Check that this is working by checking for the health status in a browser, e.g. "https://api.sys.site-a.pcflab.net/v2/info".

 ### Steps
-1. Create a Traffic Management profile in the new portal.<br>
+1. Create a Traffic Management profile in the new portal.
+Important note: The name that you provide here becomes the public DNS target for your load-balanced configuration, "c0.trafficmanager.net" in this example.<br>
 <img src="images/azure/1-Add-TMProfile.png">
 2. Create a new Traffic Management policy.
 In this example, we'll use equal weights across sites, providing an active/active configuration.
 You could also opt for Failover if you wanted active/passive or performance-based to direct clients to their "nearest"<br>
 <img src="images/azure/2-CreateTM.png">